Posted Tuesday, April 22, 2024

 Conversely, a rental property reported on Schedule E of your 1040 tax return does not present the same way.
 The mathematical support relative to the allowed rental loss and tax deduction is simply not presented but rather assumed.

 Third, all rental activities, including short-term rental (STR) activities, within a partnership tax return are reported on Form 8825.
 This is another layer of cloaking within the 1065 tax return and allows your rental income and deductions to fly just a little closer to the ground as compared to Schedule E page 1 of your 1040 tax return.
-There are three degrees of separation… the 1040 to the K-1 to the 1065 to the 8825, all wrapped with a nice 7203.
+There are three degrees of separation… the 1040 to the K-1 to the 1065 to the 8825, all wrapped with nice basis information.
 Wow, we really geeked out there.

 Other minor benefits include anonymity of the enterprise, orderly transfer of ownership within the LLC’s Operating Agreement (versus a trust or will), discounted gifting of interests to others such as your kids, and some enhanced protection with charging orders (super flimsy, but they still exist).